top of page

 Porongurup National Park

-An iconic location located just north of Albany, this fantastic hike takes you through the Karri Forest to a stainless steel platform bolted directly to the side of the boulders at the summit.
+An iconic hike, this fantastic trail takes you through the Karri Forest to a stainless steel platform bolted directly to the side of Castle Rock at the summit, providing excellent views over the surrounding landscape.

 Wellington National Park

-Linking up Wellington Dam and the popular camping spot at Honeymoon Pool in Wellington National Park, the Jabitj Trail is a scenic walk along the Collie River with plenty to enjoy.
+Linking up Wellington Dam and Honeymoon Pool in Wellington National Park, the Jabitj Trail is a scenic walk along the edge of the Collie River with plenty to see along the way.

 Mount Frankland